My Week with Marilyn: Development

-My Week with Marilyn is based on Colin Clark's The Prince, The Showgirl and Me (1995) and My Week with Marilyn (2000); two diary accounts, which document his time on the set of the 1957 film The Prince and the Showgirl and the time he spent with Monroe.
+My Week with Marilyn is based on Colin Clark's The Prince, The Showgirl, and Me (1995) and My Week with Marilyn (2000); two diary accounts, which document his time on the set of the 1957 film The Prince and the Showgirl and the time he spent with Monroe.
 After reading the two books in 2004, Simon Curtis approached producer David Parfitt about making a film based upon them.
 Parfitt said everyone liked the idea, but because Monroe is so familiar and iconic to people, they wondered what was left to say.
 Adrian Hodges, who wrote the screenplay, told David Gritten of The Daily Telegraph: "If you'd said to me one day I'd write a film about her, I'd have been amazed, because I wouldn't have known where to start."
 Gritten reported the saving grace for Hodges was that Clark's books were written about Monroe at a specific time.

 Curtis and Parfitt pitched the project to BBC Films and the UK Film Council and they put up the money for development.
 They then had to wait for eighteen months while Parfitt negotiated the rights to the books with Clark's estate.
-The producer and director had to wait a further six months for Hodges' screenplay.
+The producer and director had to wait a further six months for Hodges's screenplay.
 Once it was ready, a search for finance and a cast began.
 Curtis went to Harvey Weinstein and told him about his idea for making a film based on Clark's books.
-Weinstein told Michael Hogan of The Huffington Post that he had read the books for fun, but had never considered them adapted into a film.
-He read Hodges' script, which he described as "quite good", charming and fun.
+Weinstein told Michael Hogan of The Huffington Post that he had read the books for fun, but had not then considered them for adaptation into a film.
+He read Hodges's script, which he described as "quite good", charming and fun.
 Weinstein chose to finance My Week with Marilyn as he was keen to work with Michelle Williams again, following Blue Valentine.
 The film is produced by Trademark Films and is also financed by LipSync Productions.
-My Week with Marilyn marked Curtis' feature film debut.
+My Week with Marilyn marked Curtis's feature film debut.